TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

                        0 & 0 & \sqrt{14}  \end{pmatrix},
 $$

-and see that this is indeed an upper triangular matrix (with positive diagonal entries).
+and see that this is indeed an upper-triangular matrix (with positive diagonal entries).

 You may check for yourself that $QR = A$.